 11.55.1.5.2.5 TF sounding phase – SR2SR variant

-The format of the SR2SR NDP in the TF sounding phase of a TB sensing measurement exchange shall be an HE Ranging NDP if the SR2SI Sounding Trigger frame is soliciting a HE TB Ranging NDP, as described in 27.3.18a.2 (HE TB Ranging NDP).
-The format of the SR2SR NDP in the TF sounding phase of a TB sensing measurement exchange shall be an EHT Ranging NDP if the SR2SI Sounding Trigger frame is soliciting an EHT Ranging NDP, as described in 36.3.X1 (EHT Ranging NDP).
+The format of the SR2SR NDP in the TF sounding phase of a TB sensing measurement exchange shall be an HE Ranging NDP if the SR2SR Sounding Trigger frame is soliciting a HE Ranging NDP, as described in 27.3.18a.1 (HE Ranging NDP).
+The format of the SR2SR NDP in the TF sounding phase of a TB sensing measurement exchange shall be an EHT Ranging NDP if the SR2SR Sounding Trigger frame is soliciting an EHT Ranging NDP, as described in 36.3.4.1 (EHT Ranging NDP).

 NOTE—In the SR2SR variant of a TF sounding phase, 320 MHz operation is not supported.